 In the past, his sculpture were usually made with found objects – the actual object – but during this period there are united as one material, and while the object – a shovel, nails, spools and stones – can be recognized, they have been transformed.
 (A mold was made of the object either right before the casting in bronze – as in sand casting, or in order to assemble a wax model that will be placed in another, a refractory, mold and cast using the lost wax process.)
 These sculptures are durable and strong, covered as bronzes usually are with a patina.
 This coloration is rich and textural by the artist’s choice, but doesn’t separate the assembled forms.
 They are united and clear.

 Clarity is what I’ve always liked about Miró – there is usually a sparsity of marks – and this sparsity is very obvious in a group of paintings in this exhibition which are not much more than a line.
 These paintings are condensed and powerful and remind me of good poetry.
 Miró is one artist whose work I don’t want to re-arrange or remove an annoying part.
-He only includes what’s necessary, and it seems to me that living long and only made him more clear and insightful.
+He only includes what’s necessary, and it seems to me that living long had only made him more clear and insightful.

 I’ll give you just a little more.
 See the tin can that’s integral to this sculpture?
-It is not made of metal when Miro was assembling it – it was wax.
+It was not made of metal when Miro was assembling it – it was wax.
 Notice the marks in its bottom.

 And so we come to the second part of the subtitle – imagination.
 Miro doesn’t give you everything that would come to us in a documentary photograph of a landscape or a scene of life.
-He leaves it to the viewers imagination – and this is the experience of seeing Miro.
+He leaves it to the viewers’ imagination.
+And this is the experience of seeing Miró.